 The Science Says: How Social Media Impacts Our Mental Health

-Social media has us all a little on edge these days, from the political to a looming pandemic, and can in more ways than one impact our mental health.
-Of course, it has also connected us in ways that have inspired us to live more creatively, act more politically and get the information we need fast of what's happening in the world around us.
+Social media can in more ways than one impact our mental health.
+Of course, it has also connected us in ways that have inspired us to live more creatively, act more politically and get the information we need fast.
 While the research is still young and no one really knows the long-term consequences, there's enough evidence to show how much of an influence social media has on mental health issues.
-In addition to delving into the good and the bad of social media, we spoke to illustrator and Selfmade business coach Bex Morley for some extra info on how to lean into better habits for your well-being.
+In addition to delving into the good and the bad of social media, we spoke to illustrator and Selfmade business coach Bex Morley for some extra info on how to lean into better habits for your overall well-being.

 For those with serious mental health issues, social media can be an amazing tool for connecting with support groups.
 One study published in the University of Cambridge Press found that interacting with others online, sharing personal stories and swapping strategies for coping with the day-to-day challenges of living with a mental illness far outweighed any negative impact.